albajarazeth/albajarazeth/README.md

 - I’m a Software Engineer
-- My main stacks are Java/React
+- My main stacks are React/Java
 - Currently I'm preparing for my AWS certfications
-- I’m looking to collaborate on anything really!
-- How to reach me: albagarzadev@gmail.com
 - I like baking, scary movies and physics topics.